 "As my business is in the fashion industry with a slightly quirky brand, I celebrate self-expression—so it wouldn't ever impact negatively on my decision.
-I would, of course, notice colours that were more in line with the brand, which is quite androgynous.
+I would, of course, notice colors that were more in line with the brand, which is quite androgynous.
 So a blue, black or neutral rather than a pink, red or glitter would immediately feel 'on brand' to me." — Charli, creative director, 26

 "Our staff represent our company to clients, so it's important that they are well-presented.
 I'm often put off by nail art, glitter, neons or anything too loud—it shows poor judgement on what's acceptable for our company culture.
-I prefer neutral colours, but most importantly nails need to be well groomed and neat." — Jasmine, president of operations, 31
+I prefer neutral colors, but most importantly nails need to be well groomed and neat." — Jasmine, president of operations, 31

 "There's no nail colour that would put me off hiring someone.
 And as for nail art, to me, it demonstrates someone who's creative and isn't afraid to express themselves.
 In my experience, creative heads make for good brainstorming meetings." — Pat, editor, 38

 In conclusion, if you're heading to an interview for a very corporate office-based role then err on the side of caution with a well-groomed nail and natural polish.
 If the job you're striving for is in a more creative industry you can be a little more experimental, but keep the glitters and neons for the weekend.